Dr Alison Thirlwall

-Dr Alison Thirlwall is the Program Leader for the BBA and BCom degree programs (all specialities) and an Associate Professor in the Faculty of Business at the University of Wollongong in Dubai.
-Prior to joining UOWD in 2012, she taught the MBA and undergraduate degree courses at Emirates Aviation College, Dubai.
+Dr Alison Thirlwall is an Associate Professor for the BBA and Bachelor of Business degrees (all specialisations) in the Faculty of Business at the University of Wollongong in Dubai.

 Dr Thirlwall obtained her PhD from the University of Waikato in New Zealand (a triple accredited business school), specialising in workplace bullying in New Zealand institutes of technology and polytechnics.
 She also holds an MBA from the Open University (also triple accredited) and a BA in Business Studies from the University of East London, both based in the UK.

+Prior to joining UOWD in 2012, she taught the MBA and subjects in bachelor degrees at Emirates Aviation College, Dubai.
 She has worked at managerial levels in the public transport and higher education sectors, and she is a qualified adult educator and trainer.
-In her previous role she taught management disciplines including organisational behaviour and human resource management, international business, and strategic management.
+In her previous role, she taught management disciplines including organisational behaviour and human resource management, international business, and strategic management.
 She has extensive international experience, having worked in the UK, New Zealand, Malaysia, Fiji and the UAE.

-Dr Thirlwall is a professional member of the Chartered Management Institute (UK), the Australia and New Zealand Academy of Management (ANZAM), and the International Association of Workplace Bullying & Harassment (IAWBH).
+- Dr Thirlwall is a professional member of the Chartered Management Institute (UK), and the International Association of Workplace Bullying & Harassment (IAWBH).
 She is also an active member of The Human Resources Forum, based in Dubai.